John1231983/MRIMath/README.md

 # MRIMath
 MRIMath is a project dedicated towards developing a robust, automated brain tumor segmentation system.
-This repository contains all of my M.S. research, which can be a lot...
+This repository contains all of my M.S. research, which can be a lot.
+Due to the nature of research, this is quite messy.
+However, I intend on cleaning this up significantly once we start making serious progress in one direction.
+In the meantime, if you have any questions or concerns about the project, feel free to email me at danielenricocahall@gmail.com.
+I hope that some of what has been written is useful to others!

 ### Requirements
 * Python 3.x